Which city is cheaper, Berlin or Kuala Lumpur?

 Many students frequent Berlin.
 With it's rich culture and eclectic creative side, this city appeals to many international students.
 There's also a great social scene that is perfect for university students.

-Visitors will find public transit in both Kuala Lumpur and Berlin.
+Visitors will find world-class public transit in both Kuala Lumpur and Berlin.

 With a huge network, the transit system in Kuala Lumpur can get you around easily.
 The system is relatively easy to navigate with most signs in English.
 There are buses, a monorail, light rail transit and commuter trains.

 Visitors in Berlin can get around quickly with the extensive public transit system.
-There transportation system is diverse and includes the S-Bahn, U-Bahn, buses, and trams.
+The transportation system is diverse and includes the S-Bahn, U-Bahn, buses, and trams.

-Kuala Lumpur is very walkable.
+Kuala Lumpur is a very walkable city.
 Traffic can be congested, but there are many wide sidewalks and pedestrian areas around town.
 The River of Life waterfront area offers nice paths that connect many tourist areas.

 Both Kuala Lumpur and Berlin have a number of activities to choose from.
-With generally more activities and things to do, visitors tend to spend more time in Berlin than Kuala Lumpur.
+With generally more activities and things to do, visitors tend to spend more time in Berlin than in Kuala Lumpur.
+Usually, 1-5 days is a good amount of time for Kuala Lumpur, and 2-7 days is enough time in Berlin.

 Kuala Lumpur is a bustling city that offers something for everyone.
 One day is often enough time to do most activities.